Procaseycash/cache-system/README.md

 .env
 ```

+### Schedular

+There is a schedule that clean up expired cache data from database and the in-memory db to avoid overloading the database.

 ### Environment
 Made use of environment system called `.env` to handle some global configuration for the server side through the `dotenv` library.
 This is added as part of the repo only for the sake of easy access.